Jaseci-Labs/jaseci/README.new.md

 1. In the `hello_jac` folder that you created earlier create a file called `fam.jac` and give it the following content:

+        node man;
+        node woman;

+        edge mom;
+        edge dad;
+        edge married;

+        walker create_fam {
+            root {
+                spawn here --> node::man;
+                spawn here --> node::woman;
+                --> node::man <-[married]-> --> node::woman;
+                take -->;
+            }
+            woman {
+                son = spawn here <-[mom]- node::man;
+                son -[dad]-> <-[married]->;
+            }
+            man {
+                std.out("I didn't do any of the hard work.");
+            }
+        }

+Don't worry if that looks confusing.
+As you learn the Jac language, This will become clear.

+2. Let's "register" a sentinel based on our Jac program.
+A sentinel is the abstraction Jaseci uses to encapsulate compiled walkers and architype nodes and edges.
+You can think of registering a sentinel as compiling your jac program.
+The walkers of a given sentinel can then be invoked and run on abitrary nodes of any graph.
+Lets register `fam.jac`

+3. Open the jaseci shell by typing `jsctl`
+4. Run the following command to register a sentinel:
+   `sentinel register -name fam -code fam.jac -set_active true`

+You should see the following output:

+    jaseci > sentinel register -name fam -code fam.jac -set_active true 2022-03-21 13:56:29,443 - INFO - parse_jac: fam: Processing Jac code...
+    2022-03-21 13:56:29,558 - INFO - register: fam: Successfully registered code
+    [
+    {
+        "version": null,
+        "name": "fam",
+        "kind": "generic",
+        "jid": "urn:uuid:04385141-7d65-4467-bf51-d251bb9e5a84",
+        "j_timestamp": "2022-03-21T17:56:29.443318",
+        "j_type": "sentinel"
+    },
+    {
+        "context": {},
+        "anchor": null,
+        "name": "root",
+        "kind": "generic",
+        "jid": "urn:uuid:9df56101-f831-4791-8326-ca6657b4b23c",
+        "j_timestamp": "2022-03-21T17:56:29.443427",
+        "j_type": "graph"
+    }
+    ]

+This output shows that sentinel was created.
+Note, that we've also made this the "active" sentinel meaning it will be used as the default setting for any calls to the Jaseci Core APIs that require a sentinel be specified.

+At this point, Jasei has registerd our code and we are ready to run walkers!

+4. Now let's fun our walker on the root node of the graph we created and see what happens!

+Run the following command:

+`walker run -name create_fam`

+You should see the following output:

+    walker run -name create_fam
+    I didn't do any of the hard work.
+    []

+But how do we visualize that the graph produced by the program is right.
+If you've guessed it, We can use the Jaseci dot feature to take a look at our Graph!!

+Run the following command:

+`graph get -mode dot -o fam.dot`

+You should see the following output:

+    jaseci > graph get -mode dot -o fam.dot strict digraph root {
+        "n0" [ id="9df56101f83147918326ca6657b4b23c", label="n0:root"  ]
+        "n1" [ id="011d88ae58744e5a87ca27fd6875ce3e", label="n1:man"  ]
+        "n2" [ id="2099b359f4024a94bc167dead2b8d15d", label="n2:woman"  ]
+        "n3" [ id="efa326feadc94b2fad2399e787907885", label="n3:man"  ]
+        "n0" -> "n1" [ id="10b075a1b3714ff986f9cbb37160f601", label="e0" ]
+        "n1" -> "n2" [ id="a7bae4f6c8ae4a3496cd8f942bb40aa8", label="e1:married", dir="both" ]
+        "n3" -> "n1" [ id="35a76964f7144e9aba04200368cdab29", label="e2:dad" ]
+        "n3" -> "n2" [ id="285d4f89f6144b2ca208807d8471fa54", label="e3:mom" ]
+        "n0" -> "n2" [ id="4caffc3f14884965b48d64a005d57427", label="e4" ]
+    }
+    [saved to fam.dot]

+To see a pretty visual of the graph itself, we can use the dot command from Graphiz. exit the shell by typing `exit` and then Simply, run the following command:

+`dot -Tpdf fam.dot -o fam.pdf`

+A new file called `fam.pdf` will now appear in the `hello_jac` folder.
+Open this file to see your graph!

 ## References
 - Official Documentation: https://docs.jaseci.org/